ShaniBahat/Final-Project-Team-B/README.md

 -   Visualize the 3D model

--   Creating surface to 3D plot
+-   Create surface to 3D plot

 #### 4. Test the Model